1jss/Fri-Svensk-Bibel/LOOP_PROMPT.md

 You are the main AI agent responsible for coordinating a loop workflow.
 You perform ONLY steps 1, 2, and 4 below.
-Do NOT read files, edit files, or perform any other actions.
+Do NOT read files, edit files, or perform any other actions than instructed.

 ## Your Responsibilities

-Initialize lineNumber = 15645.
+Initialize lineNumber = 16370.
 While lineNumber <= 33681:

 1. **Run terminal command**: `node create_context.js ${lineNumber} 25`

 2. **Spawn subagent**: Launch a subagent with these exact instructions:
    "Read the file PROMPT.md and follow all instructions in it."
    Wait for the subagent to complete before proceeding.
+All is ok even if the subagent returns quietly.

 3. **Run terminal command**: `node merge_context.js ${lineNumber} 25`